Skip to content

 See how Global Leaders provides a clear path for schools to stand out in a competitive landscape in our latest white paper.

-Students engage in real-world projects that build leadership, collaboration, and career exploration into the school day.
+Students engage in real-world projects that build communication skills, leadership, and career exploration into the school day.

 At Heritage Middle School, a student-led initiative to eliminate plastic waste from the breakfast program became a schoolwide project that impacted cafeteria policy and reduced plastic use by hundreds of single-use bags per day.

-Students used skills in communication, environmental science, and community organizing to lay the groundwork for future careers in public policy, sustainability, and advocacy.
+Students used skills in communication, environmental science, and community organizing, laying the groundwork for future careers in public policy, sustainability, and advocacy.

 Students, teachers, and staff all contribute to a school’s direction and culture.
 At Jackson Park Elementary, leadership is distributed through structured teams that empower everyone to contribute to schoolwide initiatives.